spotinst/help/src/docs/elastigroup/features-azure/commitments-setup-aks.md

 Cloud service provider relevance: <font color="#FC01CC">Azure Kubernetes</font>

-Before you can turn on commitments for your stateful node, you need to:
+Before you can turn on commitments for your Elastigroup, you need to:

 *  Purchase Azure commitments (refer to Azure)
 *  [Get your Azure credentials](link)